NVIDIA/NeMo/docs/sources/source/nlp/glue.rst

 +-------+------------------------------+--------------+---------------+----------------+

 WNLI task was excluded from the experiments due to the problematic WNLI set.
-Dev set was used for evaluation for Albert models, test set for BERT-base paper results from :cite:`nlp-glue-devlin2018bert`.
+The dev sets were used for evaluation for Albert models, and the test sets for BERT-base paper results from :cite:`nlp-glue-devlin2018bert`.

 Hyperparameters used to get the results from the above table, could be found in the table below.
 Each cell in the table represents the following parameters: